-Setting Description Bulk address Designate the start address for bulk output of results.
-The upper limit of data records is 10000

-(maximum number of results x number of columns).
-Maximum number The upper limit is 1000 results.
-Suppose maximum of results number of results is set to 100, and the returned number of query results is 300, then: When [Row selection] is set to 20, the 20 ^{th~} 119 th results are output to bulk addresses.
-When [Row selection] is set to 260, the 260 ^{th~} 299 th results are output to bulk addresses.
+Setting Description Bulk address The starting output address for the database query results.
+Maximum number The [Maximum number of results] can limit the of results number of outputs from the database query, with an upper limit of 1000 results.
+The fields included in each query result, and their address format and word length need to be specified.
+Note that [Maximum number of results] x [No. of outputs] cannot exceed 10000, meaning a maximum of 10000 addresses can be used for output.
+For example, if the maximum number of results is set to 100, and the query returns 300 results: When [Row selection] is set to 20, the 20 ^{th~} 119 th results will be output to the bulk addresses.
+When [Row selection] is set to 260, the 260 ^{th~} 299 th results will be output to the bulk addresses.
 Show the Shows the output address of the N th result in the addresses of the Address column of the table below this setting.
-Nth results If the address of the output of the first result is LW-200 and the number of words in a result is OFFSET, the address of the output of the N th result is LW-200+OFFSETN.
+Nth results If the address of the output of the first result is LW- 200 and the number of words in a result is OFFSET, the address of the output of the N th result is LW- 200+OFFSETN.